 This fulfillment is important due to the fact Greece is a herbal gene bank.
 Its archipelago, varied terrain, and microclimates favored so many divergent evolutionary paths that nowadays it has the highest plant biodiversity in Europe, with approximately 6,000 wild plant species or subspecies and thousands of cultivated flowers.

 “I have the bottom prices and one-0.33 of the work of other farmers,” says Antonopoulos.
 “The most effective factor I do is irrigate.”
 Local types make a farmer impartial and self-sufficient.
-Agriculture today has exactly the alternative tendency.
+Agriculture today has exactly the opposite tendency.
 Companies want to manipulate what you sow because this is from which their income comes.

 Yiorgos Antonopoulos, organic farmer